monurcan/precise_benchmark_for_image_editing/README.md

 # TODO
 TODO: add support for reasoning like prompts, make the cat as big as the dog...

-TODO: convert to a package and easy-to-use script like precise_benchmark.eval --input_folder "" here input folder is edited_images folder or binary_mask folder (--evaluate_reasoning_only).
-Use groundedSAM autodistill
+TODO: implement evaluate.py, use groundedSAM autodistill

+TODO: update requirements.txt

 TODO: add this as a submodule to the main project

 # How to Evaluate?
+The benchmark is available at: https://huggingface.co/TODOADDLINK

 Use HF-hub and use input image and edit prompt columns.
+Check: https://huggingface.co/docs/hub/en/datasets-usage

 Save the edited images with the same name as input.
 Then, use evaluate.py script.
 This will detect the object mask in the edited image, and compare it against the ground-truth output mask.